 Spicy Tomato Soup

 - Heat a large, heavy-bottomed pot (or Dutch oven) over medium heat.
 Add the olive oil.
-Once hot, add the onion and celery.
+Once hot, add the onion, carrots, and celery.
 Season with a good pinch of salt.
 Saute for about 6-8 minutes until tender and slightly caramelized, stirring often.

 - Stir in the garlic, crushed red pepper, and fennel seeds.
 Let cook for another minute.
-Pour in the crushed tomatoes and water.
+Pour in the crushed tomatoes and stock.
 Bring the soup to a boil.
-Reduce the heat to medium-low and simmer for 25 minutes, stirring occasionally.
+Reduce the heat to medium-low and simmer for 30 minutes, stirring occasionally.

-- Transfer the soup to a blender (working in batches if needed).
+- Stir in the heavy cream.
+Transfer the soup to a blender (working in batches if needed).
 Blend for 90 seconds until smooth and creamy.
-Transfer the soup to a large bowl or back to the pot.
-Stir in the heavy cream (optional).
 Taste the soup and adjust the seasoning to your liking.

-- Serve the soup warm with a spoonful of the topping and a pinch of any fresh greens/herbs you have on hand if you’d like (I used watercress).
-Serve with the garlic cheese bread (recipe below) alongside.
+- Serve the soup warm with grated parmesan & a pinch of crushed oregano on top.
+Serve the garlic cheese bread (recipe below) alongside.

 Garlic Cheese Bread